 This is the Oxbow District of Napa; this neighborhood is located just east of downtown Napa and has become a destination in and of itself for small restaurant spaces inside Oxbow Public Market, a diversity of tasting rooms all within a short walk of each other and for the social aspects.
 It is easy to whittle away several hours just in this part of town, simply visiting several of the tasting rooms.

 Their original tasting room was located in downtown Napa on First Street (a partnership between Gustavo Brambila and Thrace Bromberger).
-This was the city of Napa’s first winery collective having opened in 2002.
-No longer a collective, the tasting room focuses on Gustavo Wines although as of our latest update to this review, a seperate spaceis available inside for thoe interested in tasting wines from Encanto Vineyards.
-Long time business partner, Thrace Bromberger retired and moved on to another wine related position
+Along with Vintner’s Collective, this was the city of Napa’s first winery collective having opened in 2002.
+No longer a collective, the tasting room focuses on Gustavo Wines although as of our latest update to this review, a separate space is available inside for those interested in tasting wines from Encanto Vineyards.
+Long time business partner, Thrace Bromberger retired and moved on to another wine related position.

 Born in the tiny town of San Clemente, Jalisco in Mexico Gustavo moved to Napa Valley with his father Jose in 1953 who began working at Beaulieu Vineyard helping with winery maintenance needs.
-Jose spent more then 30 years there until retiring in 1998.
+Jose spent more than 30 years Beaulieu Vineyard until retiring in 1998.

 Through his father’s connections he took an internship at Beaulieu Vineyard in 1967.
-It was here he met one of Napa’s most accomplished winemakers André Tchelistcheff and also a young winemaker named Mike Grgich.
+It was here he met one of Napa Valley’s most accomplished winemakers André Tchelistcheff and also a young winemaker named Mike Grgich.
 Grgich encouraged Jose to send one of his children to college to study winemaking.

 Later in 1977 Gustavo followed Mike Grgich to a winery (Grgich Hills) that Mike had founded with his partner Austin Hills; Gustavo worked on their first harvest.
 Not only did Gustavo help create the winning Chardonnay in the Paris Tasting of 1976 but several years later his work with Mike Grgich would again be rewarded.
 The Great Chardonnay Showdown was organized in 1980 in Chicago.
 Over 200 Chardonnays were entered in this competition with some international wines also represented.
 By the end of the competition Grgich Hill’s first Chardonnay vintage, the 1977 had triumphed over all the entries.

 Gustavo spent more than 20 years at Grgich Hills.
-During the end of his tenure here he started making his own wine.
-This was in 1996 with merely 250 cases of wine.
+During the end of his tenure there he started making his own wine.
+This was in 1996 with merely 250 cases.
 A 50 case Zinfandel was his first release.
 At the height of his production, he produced almost 8,000 cases each year.
 Today their annual production is closer to 2,500 cases.
 It was also in 1996 that Gustavo left Grgich Hills to spend time building his own wine brand.
-However word got around that he had left and Tony Peju of Peju Winery brought him on board to help oversee quality control at Peju Winery for several years.
+However, word got around that he had left, and Tony Peju of Peju Winery brought him on board to help oversee quality control at Peju Winery for several years.

 Today Gustavo focuses on Gustavo Wine and consults as a winemaker for several clients (small premium producers).